 - Copper and ceruloplasmin – when Wilson disease is suspected

-- Alpha-1 antitrypsin – to help diagnose a deficiency
+- Alpha-1 antitrypsin – to help diagnose a deficiency of this protein

 - Genetic tests for inherited liver diseases (hemochromatosis, Wilson disease)